yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 Sayings:
 * `Veni, vidi, vici.` means "I came, I saw, I conquered.".
 Said by Julius Caesar in a message he supposedly sent to the Roman Senate to describe his swift, conclusive victory against King Pharnaces II of Pontus near Zela in 47 BC.
 * Carpe diem. — Seize the day.
+Horace said this around 0-100 BCE.
+It's Latin for YOLO.
 * Carpe vinum. — Seize the wine.
 * Cogito, ergo sum. — I think, therefore I am.
 * In vino veritas. — In wine, there is truth.